darktjm/gamesup/README.md

 ags scummvm
 ===========
+I use gentoo's scummvm instead of anything that gog packs for most games that scummvm supports (not the Eye of the Beholder games, because I think the random drops and some other random things don't work quite right).
+I used to use the gentoo-supplied ags for Adventure Game Studio games, but recent gentoo shenanigans have made ags unusable, so I now use scummvm's ags interpreter for them as well.
-For games that use Adventure Game Studio and scummvm, I use the gentoo-supplied ebuilds and system binaries and delete the supplied interpreters.
-For AGS, I also delete the supplied `acsetup.cfg`, since that seems to cure full-screen mode and sound issues.
-I stick AGS games in `/usr/local/games/ags` and sscummvm games in `/usr/local/games/scummvm`, all with the same directory structure.
-The GOG.com installer's root directory name, with the game itself in a subdirectory (`game` for ags and `data` for scummvm).
-A typical ags launcher looks like:
+I stick scummvm games in `/usr/local/games/scummvm`, all with the same directory structure.
+The GOG.com installer's root directory name, with the game itself usually in a subdirectory (usually `data` or `game`).

-    #!/bin/sh
-    cd
-    exec dogame ags /usr/local/games/ags/Game\ Name/game

 A typical scummvm launcher looks like:

     #!/bin/sh
     cd
-    exec dogame scummvm -p /usr/local/games/scummvm/Game\ Name/data engname
+    exec dogame scummvm -p /usr/local/games/scummvm/Game\ Name/data gameid

-In this case, *engname* is the name of the engine to use to execute the game.
+In this case, *gameid* is the scummvm game ID to use to execute the game.
 Finding this out may require looking it up on the 'net, or using the scummvm configuration GUI to add the game first, and looking at what that picked.
 The `--detect` option may help as well.
 For